-For power and status, dominance and skill trump likabilityDecember 19th, 2012 in Psychology & Psychiatry /
+For power and status, dominance and skill trump likabilityDecember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Finding the next Barack Obama or Warren Buffett might be as simple as looking at who attracts the most eyes in a crowd, a new University of British Columbia study finds.

 For the study, which used eye-tracking technology, participants who observed groups of strangers were able to accurately predict who would emerge as leader of the group in 120 seconds or less.

 According to the study – to appear in the forthcoming Journal of Personality and Social Psychology – two sets of behaviours will accurately predict future leadership and catch people's attention.
 The first is prestige – the appearance of skill and competency.
 The second is dominance, which includes the ability to impose ideas on others through bullying and intimidation.

 "Our findings suggest there are really two ways to top the social ladder and gain leadership – impressing people with your skills or powering your way through old-fashioned dominance," says lead author Joey Cheng, a PhD candidate in UBC's Dept. of Psychology.
 "By measuring levels of influence and visual attention, we find that people defer to and readily spot the prestigious and dominant leaders."